-There are currently five communication towers located in the Town of Farmington.
-Three are associated with Bug Tussel Wireless, one is affiliated with AllTel Wireless the other is a US Cellular facility.
+There are two communication towers located in the Town of Farmington one is affiliated with AllTel Wireless the other is a US Cellular facility.
 La Crosse County has an ordinance that regulates height and location of communication towers.
 The ordinance details a public process that must be followed by parties interested in constructing a communication tower.
 The ordinance is in effect in the Town of Farmington.